YonatanAhituv/Quizlet-Bot/README.md

 https://quizlet.com/1000/match
                     ^^^^
                     PageID
-Then, just run the script!
+Then, just go to command prompt and/or terminal, change your current directory to the installation path.
+Then, type in python main.py.
 # Is that it?
 Yes...that is it.